junh1024/junh1024-Documents/Games/EV Nova for KC players.md

 ### Auroran & Generic
 In EVN, Aurorans are a warrior race with inferior technology but strong spirits, and red as a theme color, kinda like the IJN.
 But in WW2, Japan were "the bad guys", but in EVN they're tying reform the evil Federation.
 You can purchase generic/civilian ships with the right licenses, but you must play the Auroran storyline to buy some of these ships.

 Aurorans have 5 official houses (family/faction) + 1 default "Dechtakar" house.
 Note that the news banner logo of the Heraan house (visibile if you click news in the bar of a Heraan planet, or pict ID ~~OVER 9000~~ 9007 in "Nova Graphics 3") which is supposedly a Heron looks like the JAL logo which has a crane, and KC did a [branding](https://old.reddit.com/r/kancolle/comments/djg908/media_jal_cranes_for_kure_tour/) , [collab](https://old.reddit.com/r/kancolle/comments/d344rv/news_shokaku_promotes_japan_airlines_in_the_tokyo/) last year.
-Also note that Heraan is the most technologically advanced house, and Shoukaku is (1 of) the most advanced CV of IJN and in KC (cuz it can have jet planes).
+Also note that Heraan is the most technologically advanced house, and Shoukaku is (1 of) the most advanced CV of IJN and in KC (since it can have jet planes).

 Note that the Heraan house has a green heron.
 The Heraan house is also a major element in the Rebel storyline.
 Rebels have green as a theme color.
 Likewise, Japan has red as its theme color.
 Japan and Italy are axis powers.
 Italy has green on their flag.